BluePill27/Python-Self/README.md

 # Stepik-Python-Basics-and-Usage
-Some tasks from the course
+Some tasks from the course and random tasks.